ignite/cli/docs/guide/loan.md

 starport scaffold module loan --dep bank
 ```

-Add bank module dependencies to the Blockchain.
+Scaffold a new module called `loan`.
+Use the `--dep` flag to specify that this module depends on the standard `bank` module.

 ```bash
 starport s list loan amount fee collateral deadline state borrower lender --no-message
 ```

-This command creates CRUD opertaion for loan stored as an array. `--no-message` disables CRUD interaction messages in scaffolding.
+This command creates CRUD operation for `loan` stored as a list. `--no-message` disables CRUD interaction messages in scaffolding.

 ```bash
 starport s message request-loan amount fee collateral deadline
 ```

-`Request-loan` is a message which request for loan after passing in parameters like amount, fee, collateral and deadline.
-You also need borrower, which is passed as signer while creating the tx on Blockchain.
+`request-loan` is a message which lets a borrower to request a loan.
+This message accepts 4 parameters: amount, fee, collateral and deadline.

 ```bash
 starport s message approve-loan id:uint
 ```

-`Approve-loan` is a message used by lender which needs only 1 parameter: id.
-We also pass type - that is unsigned integer (uint) to save conversion time from string to uint
+`approve-loan` is a message used by a lender to approve an already requested loan.
+The message contains 1 field: `id`.
+Specify the type of `id` as `uint`, because by default IDs are stored as `uint`s,

 ```bash
 starport s message repay-loan id:uint
 ```

-`Repay-loan` is a message used by borrower to return the money.
+`repay-loan` is a message used by a borrower to return tokens borrowed from the lender.

 ```bash
 starport s message liquidate-loan id:uint
 ```

-`Liquidate-loan` is a message used by lender to liquidate the loan in case of loan not payed by borrower.
+`liquidate-loan` is a message used by lender to liquidate the loan in case of loan not payed by borrower.

 ```bash
 starport s message cancel-loan id:uint
 ```

-`Cancel-loan` is a message used by borrower to cancel loan request after making request and submitting collateral
+`cancel-loan` is a message used by a borrower to cancel a loan request after making request and submitting collateral.

 ## Start adding the following code to `keeper` to handle each function.